Schnitzer Steel Industries, Inc. (NASDAQ:SCHN) Expected to Announce Quarterly Sales of $903.65 Million

-Wall Street analysts forecast that Schnitzer Steel Industries, Inc. (NASDAQ:SCHN – Get Rating) will announce $903.65 million in sales for the current quarter, Zacks reports.
-Two analysts have provided estimates for Schnitzer Steel Industries’ earnings, with the lowest sales estimate coming in at $857.00 million and the highest estimate coming in at $950.30 million.
-Schnitzer Steel Industries posted sales of $820.72 million in the same quarter last year, which suggests a positive year over year growth rate of 10.1%.
-The company is scheduled to report its next quarterly earnings results on Monday, January 1st.
+Brokerages expect Schnitzer Steel Industries, Inc. (NASDAQ:SCHN – Get Rating) to announce sales of $903.65 million for the current quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Schnitzer Steel Industries’ earnings, with the highest sales estimate coming in at $950.30 million and the lowest estimate coming in at $857.00 million.
+Schnitzer Steel Industries reported sales of $820.72 million during the same quarter last year, which indicates a positive year over year growth rate of 10.1%.
+The business is scheduled to issue its next quarterly earnings results on Monday, January 1st.

-On average, analysts expect that Schnitzer Steel Industries will report full-year sales of $3.17 billion for the current financial year, with estimates ranging from $3.07 billion to $3.27 billion.
-For the next fiscal year, analysts forecast that the firm will post sales of $3.22 billion, with estimates ranging from $3.09 billion to $3.36 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that follow Schnitzer Steel Industries.
+On average, analysts expect that Schnitzer Steel Industries will report full year sales of $3.17 billion for the current fiscal year, with estimates ranging from $3.07 billion to $3.27 billion.
+For the next financial year, analysts expect that the business will report sales of $3.22 billion, with estimates ranging from $3.09 billion to $3.36 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that cover Schnitzer Steel Industries.

-Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) last announced its earnings results on Wednesday, April 6th.
-The basic materials company reported $1.38 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $1.38.
-Schnitzer Steel Industries had a net margin of 5.86% and a return on equity of 24.20%.
-The firm had revenue of $783.20 million for the quarter, compared to analyst estimates of $779.39 million.
-During the same quarter in the prior year, the business posted $1.51 EPS.
-The business’s revenue was up 30.5% compared to the same quarter last year.
+Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) last issued its quarterly earnings results on Wednesday, April 6th.
+The basic materials company reported $1.38 earnings per share for the quarter, meeting the consensus estimate of $1.38.
+The company had revenue of $783.20 million during the quarter, compared to analysts’ expectations of $779.39 million.
+Schnitzer Steel Industries had a return on equity of 24.20% and a net margin of 5.86%.
+The business’s quarterly revenue was up 30.5% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $1.51 earnings per share.

+In other news, SVP Peter B. Saba sold 1,178 shares of the stock in a transaction that occurred on Wednesday, May 4th.
+The stock was sold at an average price of $44.46, for a total value of $52,373.88.
+Following the completion of the sale, the senior vice president now directly owns 63,261 shares of the company’s stock, valued at $2,812,584.06.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+6.20% of the stock is currently owned by corporate insiders.

+Institutional investors have recently modified their holdings of the company.
+BlackRock Inc. increased its position in shares of Schnitzer Steel Industries by 0.7% during the fourth quarter.
+BlackRock Inc. now owns 3,548,049 shares of the basic materials company’s stock valued at $184,213,000 after acquiring an additional 23,886 shares during the last quarter.
+Victory Capital Management Inc. increased its position in shares of Schnitzer Steel Industries by 8.6% during the first quarter.
+Victory Capital Management Inc. now owns 756,285 shares of the basic materials company’s stock valued at $39,138,000 after acquiring an additional 60,133 shares during the last quarter.
+Geode Capital Management LLC increased its position in shares of Schnitzer Steel Industries by 1.7% during the third quarter.
+Geode Capital Management LLC now owns 465,064 shares of the basic materials company’s stock valued at $20,374,000 after acquiring an additional 7,780 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in shares of Schnitzer Steel Industries by 1.2% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 425,309 shares of the basic materials company’s stock valued at $22,082,000 after acquiring an additional 5,162 shares during the last quarter.
+Finally, Millennium Management LLC increased its position in shares of Schnitzer Steel Industries by 1,171.7% during the fourth quarter.
+Millennium Management LLC now owns 331,237 shares of the basic materials company’s stock valued at $17,198,000 after acquiring an additional 305,191 shares during the last quarter.
+83.90% of the stock is owned by hedge funds and other institutional investors.

 The company also recently declared a quarterly dividend, which was paid on Monday, May 2nd.
-Investors of record on Monday, April 18th were given a dividend of $0.1875 per share.
+Shareholders of record on Monday, April 18th were issued a $0.1875 dividend.
 The ex-dividend date of this dividend was Thursday, April 14th.
-This represents a $0.75 annualized dividend and a dividend yield of 1.80%.
-Schnitzer Steel Industries’s dividend payout ratio is 11.72%.
+This represents a $0.75 annualized dividend and a yield of 1.89%.
+Schnitzer Steel Industries’s payout ratio is currently 11.72%.

-In other Schnitzer Steel Industries news, SVP Peter B. Saba sold 1,178 shares of the firm’s stock in a transaction that occurred on Wednesday, May 4th.
-The shares were sold at an average price of $44.46, for a total value of $52,373.88.
-Following the sale, the senior vice president now owns 63,261 shares in the company, valued at $2,812,584.06.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 6.20% of the company’s stock.

-Institutional investors have recently modified their holdings of the business.
-American Century Companies Inc. boosted its position in Schnitzer Steel Industries by 15.2% in the third quarter.
-American Century Companies Inc. now owns 75,450 shares of the basic materials company’s stock valued at $3,305,000 after buying an additional 9,950 shares in the last quarter.
-Russell Investments Group Ltd. raised its stake in shares of Schnitzer Steel Industries by 9.6% during the third quarter.
-Russell Investments Group Ltd. now owns 40,536 shares of the basic materials company’s stock valued at $1,768,000 after acquiring an additional 3,547 shares during the last quarter.
-Koshinski Asset Management Inc. bought a new position in shares of Schnitzer Steel Industries during the fourth quarter valued at $37,000.
-Pendal Group Ltd raised its stake in shares of Schnitzer Steel Industries by 306.9% during the fourth quarter.
-Pendal Group Ltd now owns 19,741 shares of the basic materials company’s stock valued at $1,025,000 after acquiring an additional 14,890 shares during the last quarter.
-Finally, Victory Capital Management Inc. raised its stake in shares of Schnitzer Steel Industries by 42.0% during the third quarter.
-Victory Capital Management Inc. now owns 215,827 shares of the basic materials company’s stock valued at $9,456,000 after acquiring an additional 63,800 shares during the last quarter.
-Hedge funds and other institutional investors own 83.90% of the company’s stock.

 About Schnitzer Steel Industries (Get Rating)